Best Guacamole Recipe

 Today, I’m sharing Mary’s marvelous recipe for guacamole.
 Not typical of the other recipes I’ve made, it starts with a homemade chili paste made of onions, cilantro, and jalapenos which was then mixed with ripe avocados, diced tomato, more cilantro, and onion.
 Truly the best recipe for guacamole I’ve ever made.
 And I’ve tried a lot!!

 - PRO-Tip: I like to buy them firm and green and let them ripen a day or two at home.
-This prevents the dreaded grocery bag bruising which can happen trying to transport soft, ripe avocados home or even by customers checking them in the produce department.
+This prevents the dreaded grocery bag bruising which can happen while attempting to transport soft, ripe avocados home or even by customers checking them in the produce department.

 - How To Pick Avocados: To check for ripeness, first give your avocado a gentle squeeze.
 It should give slightly without leaving an indentation.
 If you’re still unsure, remove the little stem end at the top of the avocado and examine the color underneath.
 If it’s green, it’s ripe.
 If it’s brown, it’s over-ripe.
 If the stem end does not come off easily, the avocado is not ripe.